marccgk/website/content/blog/tips_on_writing_code_for_data_oriented_design.md

 There's only so much that can be done with simple loops and accumulating values.
 With growing amounts of features and, therefore code, complexity will invariably materialize.
-However, striving for simplicity should always be on the front of your mind, figthing [entropy](https://marccgk.github.io/blog/on-c-and-object-oriented-programming#on-entropy-as-the-hidden-force-behind-software-development) and not giving in to the path of least resistance.
+However, striving for simplicity should always be on the front of your mind, fighting [entropy](https://marccgk.github.io/blog/on-c-and-object-oriented-programming#on-entropy-as-the-hidden-force-behind-software-development) and not giving in to the path of least resistance.

 There are inherent complex problems, though, and they require complex solutions.
 One of such complex problems is extensibility, that is a way for the user to provide custom functionality to some software without modifying the source code.
 This problem justifies, and necessitates, a complex solution, e.g. a plugin architecture.

-## How do you translate that into a modelling approach?
+## How do you translate that into a modeling approach?

 As I said, this can adopt different forms for different people.
 I can only speak for myself, but what follows is what I've found to work for me and what I've learned from other people that take a similar approach to code.